 |28-46 €||64.80 €||80-150 €||149.80 €||212.80 €|

 Height x Breadth: max. approx. 3.7 m x 3 m (with heavy / massive kits- 4.5 m x 3.6 m).
 Distance between the three ropes: approx. 20 -35 cm, also below with the "shoot guidance."
 Base point approx. 0.5 - 1.2 m above the ground.
 With more wire and mounts, the basic form is expandable as desired.
 Then place supportive mounts approx. every 1.5 m to 1.8 m.

-Installation: carried out as shown in the diagrams.
+Installation: as shown in the diagrams.
 Take into account the assembly tips above (click on a kit for more details).
 Please contact us with any questions.
 No diagrams are available for simple kits.
 If you’ve ordered trellis materials and have specific inquiries, you will receive these installation and building instructions in advance.

 Vine Training/Shoot Guidance: See diagrams.
 Horizontal cordon (R01).
-For a leafy trunk/stem, it is better to place two plants in one planting pit-- one for a vertical, one for a horizontal cordon.
+For a leafy trunk, it is better to place two plants in one planting pit-- one for a vertical, one for a horizontal cordon.
 This is especially good for greater heights and/or altitude widths, whereby the angled vine is then guided vertically with a leafless trunk (R 02).
 When replanting the vertical vine later, it is better to have two separate planting pits (R 03).
 The spacing of the horizontal cables should be rather large, around 30-35 cm, depending on the internode spacing typical of the variety.
 4-5 horizontal ropes are often more favorable than 3; then the distance can be smaller.